 Lightning Rods Or Copper Rods

-Lightning Rod is an interesting addition to Minecraft and attracts electricity, preventing it from exploding around the player’s base, thus setting it on fire and damaging it.
+Lightning Rod is an exciting addition to Minecraft and attracts electricity, preventing it from exploding around the player’s base, thus setting it on fire and damaging.
 A rod can be crafted from just three copper rings.

 Charged Creeper Farm

 Another great use of the Lightning Rod is in Charged Creeper form.
 Charged Creepers do not spawn naturally in vanilla Minecraft and are created when a Creeper is struck by lightning.
 You already know when you come too close to a creeper, it explodes, but get too close to a charged creeper, it pacts an even more damaging blow.
 So why would you desire to farm them?

 Well, interestingly, Charged Creepers are the only way to farm a particular decorative item that you might not even know is available in vanilla Minecraft: Mob heads.
 While Skeleton mob heads were the first to be officially added to the survival inventory with the addition of Ancient Cities in 1.18, no other mob heads can be obtained in vanilla Minecraft without adding a Charged Creeper.
 If a Charged Creeper kills another mob, that mob may drop its head as an obtainable item.
 So, build a simple mob farm with a direct lightning rod, and decorate the walls of your base with the severed heads of your favorite mobs.
 Good!